 The best part about this tour is that it only costs $20 NZD for adults and $10 for children.
 Although self-guided, you do get to feed lots of the animals, and if you’re visiting in the spring, even see baby lambs – which are sooo cute!

-Other animals you get the meet include pigs, llamas, farm dogs, chickens, ducks, and more.
-Kids love the experience and even adults (like myself.)
-The farm doesn’t see that many visitors and you won’t read about it in many blogs.
+Other animals you get to meet include pigs, llamas, farm dogs, chickens, ducks, and more.
+Kids love the experience, and even adults (like myself.)
+The farm doesn’t see that many visitors, and you won’t read about it in many blogs.
 However, to me, it’s one of the best things to do in Glenorchy!

 Related Read: If you’re heading to Glenorchy you don’t always have to spend lots of money!
 Instead, check out all of the free things to do in Glenorchy!